 Notes about our trip:

-- Bringing a bunch of bananas, a bag of cuties, boxes of raisins & snack bars really pulled the kids (and hubby) through the longer than use to stretches without food.
+- Bringing a bunch of bananas, a bag of cuties, boxes of raisins & snack bars pulled the kids (and hubby) through the longer than used to stretches without food.

-- Getting to places as they open is awesome for beating crowds, especially nice when you have an almost 2 year old in tow.
+- Getting to places as they open is awesome for beating crowds, especially nice when you have children for a less crowded experience.